MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `D) Use Dialogflow to implement the chatbot, defining the intents based on the most common queries collected.`

-**Quick reason:** Use Dialogflow to implement the chatbot, defining the intents based on the most common queries collected.

 <details>
 <summary>Full explanation</summary>